open-telemetry/opentelemetry-specification/specification/metrics/noop.md

 A Meter is always created by a MeterProvider.
 The No-Op MUST NOT provide a way for a user to create a Meter other than by a No-Op MeterProvider.

-The Meters created by the No-Op needs to hold as small a memory footprint as possible.
+The Meters created by the No-Op need to hold as small a memory footprint as possible.
 Therefore, all Meters created MUST NOT hold configuration or operational state.